 Dancing little bits can certainly help some people but not others, so don't automatically assume you need to do this.
 If you do, you need to be very clear to the band where you want them to start.
 If you've got the A's and B's on your card, it should be easy to say to them “one B” or even “two B's and the first bit of the C”.
 I know that's a vague ending, but just say “I'll stop you” and they won't mind — provided you do stop them positively and don't make them look stupid.
 It's unreasonable to say to the band: “Can we go from the second half double figure eight” — they don't play half double figure eights!

 You can say “I want to start from bar 5 of the B-music”, but that's more confusing, and it may not make musical sense; bands may not like starting part-way through a phrase, and it may also throw the dancers.
-It's probably better to get the band to play the whole of the B-music and say to the dancers “Don't move yet — I'll tell you when to come in”.
+It's usually better to get the band to play the whole of the B-music and say to the dancers “Don't move yet — I'll tell you when to come in”.
 Indeed you can talk through what they would be doing while the first few bars are playing.

 If I've got a lively crowd I may well finish the second half with two energetic dances, one gentle one and two energetic ones.
 Somebody once said to me: “I enjoyed the evening, but I didn't feel danced out”, and I've modified my programming since then.
 If some people really aren't up to the energetic dances they can choose to sit out.
 Be aware that “energetic” is not an exact term; it's people's perception of a dance that counts.
 “Devil's Dream” isn't nearly as energetic as “Morpeth Rant”: it's all walked, and there isn't even a swing.
 It's lively rather than energetic.
 But it's an all action dance, people like the fact that you go a long way up or down the set and then come back — it's a great end to the evening.
 It's not a dance you would do near the start, even though people are much fresher.
 I usually start with a Playford-style longways immediately followed by an American-style longways which is not too violent.